-At the beginning of November, Transuniverse Forwarding is to launch an express groupage and bulk cargo service to Catalonia in Spain.
+At the beginning of November, Transuniverse Forwarding is to launch an express groupage and bulk cargo service to Spain.
 The shuttle will operate with two truck drivers to shorten the transport time to Barcelona and the north east of Spain by a full day.
 The successful ‘standard’ groupage service will naturally continue.
 “With this new shuttle, we are addressing the niche of smaller, faster shipments,” says Chairman Frank Adins.

 The Iberian Peninsula is an important destination for Transuniverse.
 No fewer than 40 trucks a week set out for Spain with groupage shipments – and in some cases with full freights.
 “A lot of groupage customers ask us to take smaller shipments as well.
 These are generally much more urgent.
 The express shuttle to Barcelona is therefore an additional service for our existing customers, but it will also enable us to reach a new target group,” explains Frank Adins.